Madonna University, Nigeria: Library

-This is the academic library located in Madonna University Nigeria to offer resources and access to information to the students and members of the academic environment.
+The academic library located in Madonna University Nigeria offers resources and access to information to the students and members of the academic environment.
 In the Madonna University Nigeria, there are libraries in the three campuses in Okija, Elele and Akpugo.
 There are faculty libraries and departmental libraries.
-In other words, every department in Madonna University library Nigeria has departmental ICT laboratories manned by a library assistant to enable equitable learning and supports.
+Every department in Madonna University library Nigeria has departmental ICT laboratories staffed by a library assistant to enable equitable learning and support.

 The university library in Okija Campus has an ICT section with resources and facilities that are made available and accessible to the students.
 The resources in the university library include both print and non-print resources.
 The electronic information resources include e-journals, e-books, e-newspapers, online directories, e-projects, and databases.
 The facilities include computers, hard disks, printers, scanners, photocopier, projector, land area network, wide area network and generators.

 However, there are still issues with the provision of facilities, automation of the library, good regular internet, regular power supply, searching skills of the students and adequacy of the computer.